switcherapi/switcher-gitops/README.md

 **Switcher GitOps** is Domain Snapshot Orchestrator for Switcher API.
 It allows you to manage your feature flags and configurations in a GitOps manner.
 It is a simple and easy way to manage your feature flags and configurations in a versioned manner.

 # Features
-- Manage Switchers in a GitOps manner
+- Manage Switchers with GitOps driven environment
-- Multiple and Independent Environments
+- Multiple and independent Environments
-- Two-way Sync allow you to use the Switcher API Management, Slack App and GitOps at the same time
+- Auto Sync enables a fully integrated environment with Switcher API Management, Slack App and GitOps working simultaneously